AgustinSRG/pmv-site/content/en/docs/Tutorials/01-setting-up-everything.md

 First, you have sidebar at the left.
 You can toggle its visibility with the button at the top left corner.
 The sidebar has the following elements:

- - The **Home** view, where you can access to all the media assets you have, in upload order.
+ - The **Home** page, where you can set up carrousels fo albums or media elements in order to access them in a more efficient and organized way.
- - The **Search results** view, only visible when you are filtering by a tag.
-Very similar to the **Home** view, but filtered.
  - The **Albums** view, when you can access every album existing in your vault.
+ - The **Media** view, where you can find the media existing in your vault.
+ - The **Find media** view, where you can search for media files in your vault, by title, type, tags or album.
+ - The **Random** view, witch gives you random media files existing in your vault.
  - The **Upload** view, where you can upload media files into your vault.
- - The **Random** view, witch gives you random media files existing in your vault.
- - The **Advanced search** view, where you can search for media files in your vault, by title, description, type, tags or album.

 Below the main options, a list of albums will be displayed, ordered by usage or preference.